joshuaVayer/passirate/README.md

 # Pasirate is password strenght calculator
 > Joshua Vayer

-Rate the password entered by the user and check the minimum requirements along the user is types.
+Rate the password entered by the user and check the minimum requirements along the user types.

 - [Getting started](#getting-started)
     - Requirements